Image showing ways to re-engage lost leads

 There’s no one-size fits all approach when it comes to re-engaging lost leads.
 However, we’ve included a few email templates below that experts use to reconnect with prospects who ghosted them.

-Abhishek Shah, the founder of Testlify, recommends reaching out to prospects with case studies, webinars, or industry research to re-establish trust and position yourself as a helpful resource.
+• Resource recommendations.
+Reach out to prospects with case studies, webinars, or industry research to re-establish trust and position yourself as a helpful resource.
+[Abhishek Shah, the founder of Testlify]

 email template for resource recommendation